1.1. Contact organisation

 18.5.6.
 Significant problems

 Table A: ‘Estimated data’ is reported under Non-metallic minerals from 2000 to 2009.
 Reliable data for this category is available from the results of the census of quarry owners which is held bi-annually.
-The available data from these censuses covers the period 2010-2020.
+The available data from these censuses covers the period 2010-2022.
 Data for previous years includes estimated production levels for 2000 and 2001 by the Malta Environment and Planning Authority and imputations for the period 2002-2009.
+2023 data is also estimated on the basis of the rate of change that was observed in the production levels for a sample of quarries.

 With regard to hunting and gathering, data from 2000 to 2003 has been annually estimated as 13.8 tonnes, which is the average of the reported values from 2004 to 2014.
 Even if amounts may fluctuate considerably from one year to the next the highest amount recorded during this period was 23.4 tonnes which would still be reported as a zero when converted into the reporting unit (1000 tonnes) which is requested by the EW-MFA questionnaire.